sagemath/trac_to_gh/Issue 5181.md

 # Issue 5181: [with patch, needs review] arith.py: some docstrings with backslashes in them don't start with r"""

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5181

 Original creator: jhpalmieri